KumaCrypto/CuteDoggies-ERC721/README.md

 npx hardhat deploy
 ```

-### Of course you will need a .env file in which you should have the following variables (or your own for different networks):
+#### Of course you will need a .env file in which you should have the following variables (or your own for different networks):

 -   _[ YOUR_NETWORK ]RPC_URL_: The url of the node.
 This argument is required for custom networks.

 -   _[ YOUR_NETWORK ]PRIVATE_KEY key or MNEMONIC_: to sign a message.

 -   _ETHERSCAN_API_KEY_: for contract verification.

+> Remember to change hardhat.config.ts for your variables and networks.

 ## Testing